sankeding/path_publisher_ros_tool/README.md

 ## Usage

 A project that publishes local path for lateral controller.
 It is basically now used for KAL vehicles.
+For more information, have a look to sample demo launch files of KAL.